 Nepal Teahouse Trek Other Services

-In most tea houses, mobile connectivity is good and the prices are affordable as well.
-But, internet connectivity is not always available.
+In most tea houses, mobile connectivity is good and prices are affordable.
+However, internet connectivity is not always available.

-In the case of Wifi, even if the tea houses may have listed a sign saying “Wi-Fi available”, many tea houses may not have access the internet or it may be slow.
-Or, you may have to pay certain amount like US $2-2.5 to use the wifi service.
+Regarding Wi-Fi, even if the tea houses have a sign saying “Wi-Fi available,” many may not have internet access or may have slow internet.
+Alternatively, you may have to pay a fee of around US $2-2.5 to use the Wi-Fi service.

-So, you can buy a 3G Sim card to use during the tea house trekking in Nepal.
+Therefore, it may be wise to purchase a 3G SIM card for use during tea house trekking in Nepal.

 Popular Teahouse Treks